Alfresco/Aikau/tutorial/chapters/Tutorial3.md

 When you reload the page you should see the header exactly as it was before.
 Now you have a header widget that is being reused in each page of your client.

+_You can [download the project files from here](../resources/aikau-tutorial_003.zip?raw=true) as they exist at the end of this tutorial._

 Previous: [How to Create a new Widget](./Tutorial2.md),
 Next: [Configuring Logging and Debug](./Tutorial4.md)